We’re thrilled to announce our inaugural WIL OC cohort!

 Brenyale E. Toomer-Byas, MSW is a macro social work practitioner with over a decade of experience in program design, evaluation, capacity building, grantmaking and grant administration.
 She is currently the Senior Director of Economic Opportunity at Orange County United Way, where she has worked since 2006 and led signature strategies and initiatives for the Organization.
 Additionally, Brenyale sits on the Advisory Committee for the UCI Division of Continuing Education’s Nonprofit Management Specialized Studies program, serves as the Vice Chair of the Orange County Emergency Food and Shelter Board and is a member of the Orange County Development Board.
 Brenyale holds a Bachelor of Arts in Religion, a Bachelor of Arts in Political Science and a Master of Social Work with an emphasis in Community Organization, Planning and Administration (COPA) from the University of Southern California.
 She is excited to participate in Coro’s Women in Leadership program to continue developing as a catalytic leader in philanthropy.

-Jennifer is Director of External Affairs for Clean Power Alliance, the locally-operated electricity provider for one million customers in 32 communities across Los Angeles and Ventura Counties.
-She oversees government relations, marketing, and communications, and community outreach teams.
+Jennifer is SVP of Advocacy & Government Affairs for Orange County Business Council (OCBC), an organization comprised of Orange County’s most influential business leaders that works to assure effective investment in infrastructure, education, high tech, and housing.
 Jennifer brings 10 years of experience leading public affairs and sustainability policy for local governments.
-Prior to Clean Power Alliance, Jennifer worked on regional planning issues for 18 jurisdictions in Riverside County, serving as Director of Government Relations for the Western Riverside Council of Governments.
+Prior to OCBC, Jennifer served as Director of External Affairs for Clean Power Alliance, a new locally-operated electricity provider for three million people in Los Angeles and Ventura Counties.
+Before that, Jennifer worked on regional planning issues for 18 jurisdictions in Riverside County, serving as Director of Government Relations for the Western Riverside Council of Governments.
 She also chaired the US Green Building Council – Inland Empire, the local branch of a national non-profit spearheading energy-efficient and sustainable design in the built environment.
 Jennifer graduated from Claremont McKenna College.
 Jennifer hopes to gain a greater sense of professional self-confidence that will enable her to make empowered decisions, speak up even during times of uncertainty, and inspire others to do the same.